Information for term Teach in Spain Short Term

 OverviewClick to Open

 This program offers a unique opportunity to serve as a Language and Culture Assistant in Spain for a single semester.
-Schools in the region of Andalucia need additional language assistants to start in January and serve through the end of the May.
-This gives you the flexibility of commiting to teaching in Spain for only five months while still receiving the full monthly stipend of 700 Euros.
+Schools in the region of Madrid need additional language assistants to start in January and serve through the end of June.
+This gives you the flexibility of committing to teaching in Spain for only six months while still receiving the same monthly stipend of 1,000 Euro (approx. $1,150) as two-semester teachers.

 As a part-time Language and Culture Assistant, you will help Spanish students develop their listening and conversational English skills by creating fun and engaging activities and presenting on North American culture.

-Your monthly stipend of 700 Euros will let you live a comfortable, basic lifestyle in Andalucia, where the cost of living is lower than other regions in Spain.
+Your monthly stipend will let you live a comfortable, basic lifestyle in the Community of Madrid.

 About Our Program Fees